tnaires/nowplaying/README.md

 This application returns the most recent tweets from the user's city that contain videos and are published under the #nowplaying hashtag.

+## How to run the application locally

+You need to have [Node.js](https://nodejs.org/en/) installed on your machine.

+Run `npm run both` from the project root path to run the server and the client.
+Then open http://localhost:3000 in your browser.

 ## Where to access

 The application is deployed [on Heroku](https://intense-meadow-20463.herokuapp.com/).